OFFLINE-GmbH/oc-boxes-demo-partials/README.md

 You can look at the code to get a feeling for how easy it is to integrate Boxes into an existing theme.

+Press <kbd>.</kbd> to open GitHub's editor for an easier browsing experience.

 ```
 └── themes
     └── your-theme